Alastair Morton: Early life

 Morton was born 11 January 1938 in Johannesburg, South Africa.
 The son of a Scottish oil engineer father and an Afrikaner mother.
-Morton was educated at St John's College, Johannesburg, and Witwatersrand University, but came to Britain to read law at Worcester College, Oxford, as a De Beers scholar and remained in England for the rest of his life, although he did spend some time back in Africa and also with the World Bank in Washington.
+Morton was educated at St John's College in Johannesburg and at Witwatersrand University, but came to Britain to read law at Worcester College, Oxford, as a De Beers scholar and remained in England for the rest of his life, although he did spend some time back in Africa and also with the World Bank in Washington.
 He was managing director of the British National Oil Corporation 1976–80; as the managing director, he fought to resist privatisation.
-He was Chief executive of Guinness Peat Group 1982–87 and chairman in 1987.
+He was chief executive of Guinness Peat Group 1982–87 and chairman in 1987.
 In 1993 he chaired the United Kingdom Treasury's private finance panel, which sought private capital for transport projects.

 Eurotunnel

-He was appointed co-chairman of Eurotunnel in 1987, a position he would hold until 1996.
+Morton was appointed co-chairman of Eurotunnel in 1987, a position he would hold until 1996.
 The project cost more than twice its projected £4.8 billion price tag.
 The Conservative Government of Margaret Thatcher had insisted that the project had to pay its own way, and the UK legislation which authorised and facilitated the project contained an outright ban on any British public subsidy for the works.
 In 1990 he became the group chief executive 1990–94.